Jun 2, 2025

 Home automation devices (KNX or IoT) automate energy use, such as lighting, based on occupancy and schedules.

-Smart energy meters: these devices record electricity consumption by areas, equipment, or rooms, providing real-time data that facilitates identifying consumption patterns and savings opportunities.
+Smart energy meters: record electricity consumption by areas, equipment, or rooms, providing real-time data that helps identify consumption patterns and opportunities for savings.

-Presence and light sensors: allow automation of lighting and climate control based on occupancy, reducing unnecessary consumption.
+Presence and light sensors: automate lighting and climate control according to occupancy, reducing unnecessary consumption.

 2- Water Consumption Monitoring:

-Smart flow meters: These devices measure water consumption in different areas of the establishment, such as rooms, laundry, pools, and irrigation systems, in real-time.
-This data is very valuable for detecting leaks and optimizing water use.
+Smart flow meters: measure water consumption in different areas of the hotel, such as rooms, laundry, pools, and irrigation systems, in real time.
+These data are valuable for detecting leaks and optimising water use.

-Water quality sensors: these sensors monitor parameters such as conductivity, pH, and turbidity.
-Analyzing these components is essential for ensuring water quality in pools, spas, and drinking water systems.
+Water quality sensors: monitor parameters such as conductivity, pH, and turbidity.
+Analysing these components is essential to ensure water quality in pools, spas, and potable water systems.

-IoT systems: this technology allows data collection for remote reading of water meters, facilitating efficient water management and early detection of anomalies in consumption.
+IoT systems: allow data collection for remote water meter readings, facilitating efficient water management and early detection of anomalies in consumption.

 3- Food Consumption Monitoring:

-Artificial vision systems: These systems identify and quantify waste, providing data that helps to reduce food waste and optimize inventory management.
+Computer vision systems: identify and quantify food waste, providing data that helps reduce waste and optimise inventory management.

-Humidity and temperature sensors in cold rooms: These sensors help prevent the premature deterioration of stored food, ensuring optimal conservation conditions and reducing waste.
+Humidity and temperature sensors in cold storage: prevent premature spoilage of stored food, ensuring optimal preservation conditions and reducing waste.

-RFID tags for inventory: The implementation of RFID tags allows tracking the use and expiration of products, facilitating efficient inventory management and reducing food waste.
+RFID tags for inventory: enable tracking of product use and expiry dates, supporting efficient inventory management and reducing food waste.

 Tools for Analyzing Data and Optimizing Energy and Water Use:

-Once data is collected through various devices and technologies, it is necessary to have management, analysis, and data visualization tools and platforms to make decisions that optimize our processes.
-Some of these tools include:
+Once data is collected through various devices and technologies, it is necessary to use management, analysis, and visualisation platforms to make informed decisions that optimise processes.
+These tools include:

-Building Management Systems (BMS): Automates and centralizes the control of heating, lighting, and other hotel systems.
-Automatically adjusts energy and water consumption based on occupancy and actual needs, minimizing waste and reducing costs.
+Building Management Systems (BMS): automate and centralise control of HVAC, lighting, and other systems.
+They adjust energy and water consumption automatically based on occupancy and real needs, minimising waste and reducing costs.

-Energy Management Systems (EMS): Focuses on monitoring and managing energy consumption.
-Analyzes real-time data to identify areas for improvement, optimize the use of equipment, and reduce electricity expenditures, promoting sustainability and compliance with environmental regulations.
+Energy Management Systems (EMS): focus on monitoring and managing energy consumption.
+They analyse real-time data to identify areas for improvement, optimise equipment usage, and reduce energy costs, supporting sustainability and compliance with environmental standards.

-Advanced Metering Infrastructure (AMI): Provides detailed data on water and energy consumption through data collected from smart meters.
-This allows for more precise management, detecting leaks or unusual consumption and achieving decision-making that promotes resource savings.
+Advanced Metering Infrastructure (AMI): provides detailed data on water and energy consumption via smart meters, allowing precise management, detection of leaks or unusual usage, and more resource-efficient decision-making.

-Advanced analytics solutions and Big Data: allows analyzing large volumes of collected data and applying machine learning algorithms to extract insights that help us understand resource consumption.
+Advanced analytics solutions and Big Data: enable analysis of large volumes of collected data and the application of machine learning algorithms to extract insights on resource consumption.
 This makes it possible to anticipate seasonal demand, identify savings opportunities, and manage resources more efficiently.

-Business Intelligence (BI) Platforms: These platforms focus on facilitating decision-making by providing the most relevant data through dashboards or other visualizations.
+Business Intelligence (BI) Platforms: focus on decision-making by providing relevant data through dashboards and other visualisations.

 Digital Twin Platforms: Digital twins represent one of the most advanced solutions for data-driven decision-making.
-They allow the creation of virtual replicas of the establishment and its processes, facilitating the graphical visualization of the most relevant data.
-Additionally, they integrate information from various sources, centralizing data on a single platform for efficient resource monitoring.
+They allow the creation of virtual replicas of the establishment and its processes, providing graphical visualisation of key data.
+They also integrate information from multiple sources, centralising data in a single platform for efficient resource monitoring.

-Many hotels have opted for the implementation of digital twins to improve efficiency through data.
-These virtual replicas of physical facilities, in addition to monitoring energy and water consumption in real-time, allow for predictive analysis to manage maintenance tasks and ensure compliance with environmental regulations while enhancing the guest experience.
+Many hotels have already adopted digital twins to improve efficiency through data.
+These virtual replicas of physical facilities not only monitor energy and water consumption in real time but also enable predictive analysis, maintenance management, and compliance with environmental regulations, all while enhancing the guest experience.

-Some digital twin platforms like TOKII, for instance, incorporate modules that allow for comprehensive management of hospitality and tourism operations, making it a 360-degree platform that provides absolute control and security at all times.
+Some digital twin platforms like TOKII, for example, incorporate modules that allow comprehensive management of hospitality and tourism operations, making it a 360° platform that ensures full control and security at all times.

-TOKII uses artificial intelligence to facilitate predictive maintenance, which allows for setting alarms for erroneous behaviors, preventing, for example, energy overloads, electrical failures, or unexpected leaks.
-It also allows flexible connectivity to all existing systems like Odoo, SCADA, BMS systems, and many more, to have all information centralized.
+TOKII uses artificial intelligence to enable predictive maintenance, setting alerts for abnormal behaviour and preventing issues such as energy overloads, electrical faults, or unexpected leaks.
+It also allows flexible integration with existing systems such as Odoo, SCADA, BMS, and more, centralising all information.

-It enables uploading and managing corporate documentation directly on the platform, adding key dates to the calendar, and receiving notifications through the preferred channel (mobile, PC, or email) to ensure the proper functioning of equipment and facilities.
+The platform supports uploading and managing corporate documentation directly, adding key dates to the calendar, and receiving notifications through preferred channels (mobile, PC, or email) to ensure the proper functioning of equipment and facilities.

 Some examples of hotels already using digital twins include:

-Marriott International: The famous hotel chain has implemented digital twins to optimize energy use and reduce its carbon footprint, positioning itself as a leader in eco-efficient practices.
+Marriott International: the global hotel chain has deployed digital twins to optimise energy use and reduce its carbon footprint, positioning itself as a leader in eco-efficient practices.

-According to ET hospitality, hotels that have implemented digital twins in their operations have documented improvements such as:
+According to ET hospitality, hotels that have implemented digital twins in their operations have reported improvements such as:

-20% reduction in water use through monitoring and adjustments.
+A 20% reduction in water usage through monitoring and adjustments.

-The data is clear.
-The integration of digital twins is already revolutionizing the hospitality sector, allowing establishments to differentiate themselves while generating significant savings.
+The evidence is clear: the integration of digital twins is already revolutionising the hospitality sector, enabling establishments to differentiate themselves while achieving significant savings.

 Would you like to achieve similar results in your establishment?

-If you want to discover how to take your management to the next level and achieve tangible results, contact our experts.
-They will guide and accompany you through every stage of the process, so you can transform your hotel into a benchmark in innovation and efficiency.
+If you want to discover how to take your management to the next level and obtain tangible results, contact our experts.
+They will guide and support you at every stage of the process, helping you transform your hotel into a model of innovation and efficiency.